django-extensions/django-extensions/docs/command_extensions.rst

 * :doc:`sqlcreate` - Generates the SQL to create your database for you, as specified in settings.py.

+* :doc:`sqldsn` - Reads the Django settings and extracts the parameters needed to connect to databases using other programs.

 * `sync_s3`_ - Copies files found in settings.MEDIA_ROOT to S3.
   Optionally can also gzip CSS and Javascript files and set the Content-Encoding header, and also set a far future expires header for browser